kyclark/gitbook-metagenomics/bash.md

 # Let's Make A Script!

-Let's make our script say "Hello" to someone:
+Let's make our script say "Hello" to some people:

 ```
 $ cat -n hello2.sh